Registering Civil Partnership in Scotland

 I am registering a Civil Partnership abroad and require my birth extract "authenticated".
 How do I go about this?

 An "authentication" can be provided by National Records of Scotland for a fee.
-Please contact our authentication of extracts section.

 Please note that an "authentication" is not acceptable to every foreign government and some ask for what is called an "apostille" to be written on the back of an extract.
 This procedure is governed by international convention and the Foreign and Commonwealth Office is responsible for adding the "apostille".
 If you require an "apostille" please contact the Foreign and Commonwealth Office (Tel: 020 7008 1111).